 Do You need a Picket Fencing gate frame?
 You will need some posts.
-You need some concrete, a shovel, spirit level, a saw.
+As well need some concrete, a shovel, spirit level, a saw.
 You need drill drivers.
-You need your safety gear, a sawhorse.
-You need some screws.
+You need your safety gear, a sawhorse. some people need some screws.
 First thing I’ll be doing now is putting the two posts in for the gate.
 We will be setting them in concrete so we will need to let them dry at least hours.
-The next thing I’m gonna be doing is using a square to transfer a line from the brick wall to the fence.
+The next thing I’m gonna be doing, is using a square to transfer a line from the brick wall to the fence.

 Now that my hinges are screwed to the post, I’m gonna lift the gate off the hinges, take it over to my sawhorses, and we will screw the pickets under the gate frame.
 After clamping my first picket in place, I’ve worked out the spacing’s with the view of finishing with a full picket, and we’ve ended up with about a mm gap.
 The thickness of the picket is.
 A gap means that I mark off at every.

-Before I screw a picket stand, I’m using a drill with a counter-sinker on it, and that stops the hardwood pickets from splitting as I screw it down.
-Now I will lay my pickets out, ready for the matching gate to my new picket fencing, and as I screw them and drill them, I’m moving to my little mark that I’ve marked out.
+Before I screw a picket stand, I’m using a drill with a counter-sinker on it.
+This will assist and that stops the hardwood pickets from splitting as I screw it down.
+Now I will lay my pickets out, ready for the matching gate to my new picket fencing, and as I screw them and drill them.
+I’m moving to my little mark that I’ve marked out.
 I have now screwed my top pickets on, so I will be doing the bottom ones there.
 I’ve got a line the same as I did at the top, and I’ve drawn a line down the middle so I can get a straight line with the screw holes there because the pickets will then already be in place.

 So that’s it.

 That’s how you build a picket gate.